xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

     >
     > We will provide recommended specs requirements soon.

-* Run one tunnel client on one machine to utilize the machine's resources.
-This would avoid test failure due to timeout or bandwidth running out.
+* Run one tunnel client on one machine to avoid timeout and bandwidth issues that could cause test failure.

     If test failure occurs and you change your machine, you need to copy the current tunnel configuration to a new machine.
 Then you delete the `client_id` in the CLI to run a new one.

-* Force quit by entering Ctrl+C in the CLI after you finish running tests.
-This would avoid wasting your machine’s bandwidth and resources.
+* To save your machine's bandwidth and resources, you can quickly close the tunnel using the shortcut Ctrl+C in the CLI after you finish running tests.

 ## Configure TestCloud Tunnel